 The Mentorship Program matches newcomers to Canada with a volunteer who is familiar with Kamloops to meet once per week.
 This is a fun, friendship based program, and is very rewarding for both participants and volunteers.
 You are welcome to share skills, knowledge and time with newcomers.

-We are always looking for experts who can share your professional knowledge and skills with our new comers and immigrant to live in a healthy lifestyle through workshops and presentations.
-For example: law, medical, therapy, dental, and nutrition workshop.
+We are always looking for experts who can share their professional knowledge and skills with newcomers to live a healthy lifestyle through workshops and presentations.
+For example: law, medical, therapy, dental and nutrition workshop.

 Please contact Community Connections Coordinator Yenny Yao at 778-470-6101 or at email@example.com if you are interested in any volunteer position listed above.

 TRANSLATION AND INTERPRETATION

 Support newcomers while using your communication and language skills!
 We coordinate an Interpretation and Translation Service, provided through a network of volunteers and professionals.
 Translation involves working with documents in different languages.
 These often need to be notarized as well.
 Interpretation involves verbal skills, helping people with different languages understand each other.

 Translators and Interpreters are needed in many different languages on an on-call basis.
 Share your knowledge of Arabic, Cantonese, Croatian, Danish, Greek, Hindi, Hungarian, Indonesian, Korean, Japanese, Mandarin, Persian, Polish, Portuguese, Romanian, Ukrainian, Taiwanese, Vietnamese…and more.